Edna Cantoral Acosta, visual artist

 An active performer, Christina currently plays with orchestras around Eastern Iowa including Waterloo/Cedar Falls Symphony Orchestra, South East Iowa Symphony Orchestra, Ottumwa Symphony, Dubuque Symphony, and Orchestra Iowa.
 She performs often in pit orchestras for community theater productions.
 Christina is also a founding member of the Accipiter Quartet.

 Throughout her career, Christina has been an active chamber music participant working with several different ensembles.
 She was an award winner in the Kansas Music Teacher's Association Solo Competition and toured around Honduras as principle cellist with the Washburn Symphony Orchestra.
 She has also participated in the Apeiron Research Forum for several years presenting research and performances of historical composers, as well as debuting works from new, contemporary composers.
-She has performed and worked with several well-known artists including Taylor Mac, The Kronos Quartet, and Rod Steward.
+She has performed and worked with several well-known artists including Taylor Mac, The Kronos Quartet, and Rod Stewart.
+Participated in Water: Our World.

 Yotam Haber, composer